by Franklin D. López

 I write you a public letter and begin by quoting Nelson Madela on discrimination, inequality and segregation.
 The reasons for doing so are many.
 The first one is that the PROMESA law is one enacted with the clear intentions of protecting the interest of bondholders, hedge funds and Wall Street interests and not necessarily the 3.4 millions American citizens living in the territory.
 The unquestionable fact that PROMESA was approved in six weeks and enacted into law shows you the “persuasive and mysterious powers of campaign donations.”
 Please read; “The Best Democracy Money Can Buy” written by Greg Palast.

 PROMESA was approved without a vigorous and strong economic component.
 It lacks what Detroit had a “White House Task Force” to promote and fast track Federal funds and loans guarantee to promote economic activities and job creation and neutralize the recessive effects of a strong austerity program.
 Federal funds and guarantees were also given to New York city and Washington, D.C..
 This is simply discrimination and segregation!
 The law is a debt collection outline to pay bond holders, investment bankers, hedge funds of a public debt of $72 billions and a structural deficit in the public employees pension funds of more than $ 39 billions.
 The experience of the countries who defaulted on their public debt in the European Community has shown that even with strong financial rescues the countries struggled to recuperate economically and socially.
 The PRFSFB wants “to save” Puerto Rico without a vigorous economic and job creation plan!
+Therefore is segregationist and discriminatory in nature.

 As you know in November 1975, Puerto Rico’s governors were forewarned about this impending economic crisis.
 Forty two years ago, Nobel Economic Prize winner Dr. James Tobin warned Governor Rafael Hernández Colón (PDP 1973-1976 1984-1992) that Puerto Rico was in a precarious economic situation.
 On December 11,1973 Tobin released The Tobin Report, a comprehensive study on Puerto Rico’s economic development, fiscal and budget policies.